PredaaA/PredaaA/README.md

 I am _mostly_ an Python developer, but curious about learning new things all the time.
 With a love for Docker.

-Always looking for new oppurtinities. 👀
+Always looking for new opportunities. 👀

 ## Projects